knicos/genai-tm/README.md

 ## Development

 The app uses "vite".
-You can start a development server using `npm run dev` and use `npm test` to run the automated tests.
+You can start a development server using `npm start` and use `npm test` to run the automated tests.